iax32/mathesis/README.md

 auto n = a.normalized();        // unit-length copy
 ```

-> Tip: For fuzzy float comparisons, replace `==` with an epsilon check to suit your project.
+Tip: For float equality, consider replacing `==` with an epsilon-based comparison to avoid precision pitfalls.

+---

+👉 Would you like me to also draft a **“Getting Started”** section with a quick `#include` example and how to add it to a project, so the README feels more polished for GitHub?